webyrd/Barliman/README.md

 TODO:

+* should probably wait part of a second to see if there are more keystrokes before launching Scheme processes.
+Sort of like XCode (I assume XCode is doing this).
+Would be more resource friendly, less distracting, and would make typing quickly more responsive.
+Could probably do this using a timer.
+* would be smart to only re-run Scheme processes when the Scheme code actually *changes* -- for example, white space characters outside of an S-expr shouldn't trigger re-evaluation.
+One way would be to compare "before" and "after" S-exprs to see if anything has changed.
+Could run a single Scheme instance and call `equal?` to see if the code has actually changed.
+This could be a big win for expensive computations.
 * create process tree to try all the examples simultaneously
-* would be polite to cancel the allTests operation as well, since it cannot possibly succeed
+* would be polite to cancel the allTests operation if any single test fails, since in that case allTests cannot possibly succeed
 * add ability to change the evaluator rules and perhaps an explicit grammar as well
 * change green text to bold font instead
 * add structured editing capability, with automatic addition of right parens, auto-addition of logic variables, and perhaps something like paredit